Macinton-Development/MacintonC/README.md

-# Macinton C 1.4
+# Macinton C 2.0.α

 # Important

-## We stopped Windows supportage for some reason
+## The sadest news is that Windows Defender marks out compilater as virus

 ## New:

-1. BML - Better Markup Language(Using as Python module)

-2. BML supportage(using as compilation arguments)
+1. Improved module init script(choosing C header)

 ## Deleted:

-1. Compilation arguments in terminal is over

-2. Macinton C Macro is not supported
+1. Windows supporting

 ## Fixed:

-1. Built in functions
+1. Module loader part - using C header in out.c two times or more times

+#Upcoming:

+1. Constants from configuration file of compilation

+2. Function return value as argument

 # Using GCC in compilation